tomsaleeba/techotom-blog/_drafts/my-workstation-setup.md

     - `omf install nvm` to get fish NVM support
     - `nvm install 6.10`
     - `echo 'set -gx NVM_DIR "~/.nvm"' >> ~/.config/fish/config.fish` to make sure the `node` command is available in shells

+# Java IDE
+I use [https://spring.io/tools](SpringSource Tool Suite) as my IDE for Java work.
+I also use [http://www.eclemma.org/](EclEmma) as a Eclipse plugin for test coverage.

 # VSCode user config
 Edit the `~/.config/Code/User/settings.json` file with: